 TB is one of the world's deadliest diseases, although it is relatively uncommon in the U.S. Still, it is a large health issue among at-risk groups.
 Current guidelines call for targeted screening among such groups.

-The American Academy of Pediatrics (AAP) recommends that children and teens have an immediate tuberculin skin test if:
+The American Academy of Pediatrics (AAP) recommends that children and teens who are at risk of contracting TB have a tuberculin skin test, such as if:

 Sources Used in Current Review